cierzniak/docker-base-symfony4/README.md

 # Docker for Symfony project template

-Template for Symfony 4 projects with nginx, PHP and MySQL.
+Template for Symfony 4/5 projects with nginx, PHP and MySQL.

 ### Tech data

-Nginx serve project on [port 8000](https://localhost:8000).
+Nginx serve project on [port 8000](http://localhost:8000).
 Also PHPMyAdmin is served on [port 8001](http://localhost:8001).

-Nginx create self-signed certificate for _localhost_ domain and automatically redirects from **http** to **https**.

-Access to MySQL: `mysql://root:password@mysql:3306/database` (put it in **/.env** file).
+Access to MySQL: `mysql://root:password@database:3306/database` (put it in **/.env** file).

 Remember to uncomment schema update or migrations in **/.misc/docker/php/start.sh**.
 You can also add own start commands to this file.

 After each change in **/.misc/docker/** you have to rebuild docker images.